Visiting Vietnam? I personally gathered by top Vietnam travel tips from my three week trip there. #2 really saves time as a tourist in Vietnam.

 Vietnam is an elongated country so the climate varies a lot from north to south depending on what time of the year you go.
 For example, if you went in December, it could be snowing in the north with shining sun in the south.

-I went in August and it was HOT, HOT, HOT from Hanoi to Ho Chi Minh City.
-All we packed were summer clothes and were still sweating.
+For us, visiting Vietnam in August was HOT, HOT, HOT from Hanoi to Ho Chi Minh City.
+All we packed were summer clothing and were still sweating.

 With these Vietnam travel tips, you’ll have the best time there, especially at these top places to visit in Vietnam.